-However, considering your specific wants and needs, there might be one monorail resort that stands out more than the others.
+While the other resorts are great, they don’t offer the same convenience and exclusivity as the monorail resorts.
+As you can imagine, hopping on the monorail from your resort has its perks.
+However, considering your specific wants and needs, one monorail resort might stand out more than the others.
 Ultimately, that is the resort you should choose for your vacation.

-Disney Hotels Located on the Monorail
+Disney Hotels on the Monorail

-- Disney’s Grand Floridian Resort and Spa
+- Disney’s Grand Floridian Resort & Spa

 - Disney’s Contemporary Resort